yoshz/ansible-role-kubernetes/README.md

 - [X] Installs `etcd`, `kube-apiserver`, `kube-controller-manager`, `kube-scheduler` as systemd service on each master node in high availabity mode
 - [X] Installs `kube-proxy` and `kubelet` as systemd service on each worker node
+- [X] Uses a bootstrap token to automatically generate client certificates for kubelet
 - [X] Configures ufw rules to allow traffic between in each node
 - [X] Installs `flannel` as network overlay
 - [X] Installs cluster add-ons: `kube-dns`, `heapster` and `kubernetes-dashboard`